Knguyen-dev/cs-notes/html-css-notes/MUI_Notes/README.md

 3. npm install @mui/icons-material; install for us to use icons
 2. Install roboto font and material icons.
 You can do this via the cdns.

+# Extra packages:
+1. React Hook Form: Enables easy form validation and management using React hooks.
+  So here you can manage form state and validation without complex state management or additional libraries.
+2. Yup: JavaScript schema validation library used for form validation.
+Define a schema for your data and validate stuff.
+Simple and powerful API for validation rules in your form fields
+NOTE: Though we are mostly focusing on getting the hang of Mui libraries

 # Credits:

 1. Net Ninja: https://www.youtube.com/watch?v=0KEpWHtG10M&list=PL4cUxeGkcC9gjxLvV4VEkZ6H6H4yWuS58